Todd2112/My-Portfolio/Train_AI/README.md

 Sure, AI services like ChatGPT can tell you **what the capital of Texas is** or **what wine pairs with chicken**.
 But that’s not what this system is for.

 This platform is designed for **your business, your processes, your knowledge** — not trivia or generic advice.
 It’s about giving you **a tool that adapts to your expertise**, grows with your business, and **learns from you directly**, not from someone else’s dataset.
-This system is built from the ground up to be trained **specifically on your needs**, not what some general AI thinks you need, but **exactly what you need**.
+This system is built from the ground up to be trained **specifically on your needs**, not what some general AI assumes you need, but **exactly what fits your business**.

 ---